Our team is ready to assist you!

 An optical component used to disperse light into its individual wavelengths.
 As incident light strikes a transmission grating's groove spacing, it is dispersed on the opposite side of the grating at a fixed angle.
 As incident light strikes a reflective grating's groove spacing, it is reflected and dispersed on the same side of the grating at a fixed angle.

-A theoretical limiting factor governing the resolution of an optical or imaging system.
+A theoretical limiting factor governing the maximum obtainable resolution of an optical or imaging system, defined by the inverse of the wavelength of light being used multiplied by the f/# of the lens.

 See also Modulation Transfer Function (MTF)